josefcode/RamenGo/README.md

 ## Introduction

 Welcome to RamenGo, a web application where users can customize their ramen orders by selecting different types of broths and proteins.
-This project is a simple test to demonstrate your skills in HTML, CSS, and JavaScript, as well as your ability to consume an API and manipulate data.
+This project to demonstrate  skills in HTML, CSS, and JavaScript, as well the ability to consume an API and manipulate data.

 ## Objective